 Grand Strand restaurants represent a diverse range of tastes to satisfy every appetite.
-Savor enchiladas with a beachfront view at Bandito’s Restaurant & Cantina, located on the Myrtle Beach boardwalk, or hit Senor Willie’s Taco Shack in North Myrtle Beach for late-night burritos and more.
-Sushi rules at Broadway at the Beach’s King Kong Sushi and also at Sugami in North Myrtle.
+Savor red and green chile enchiladas and other authentic flavors of the Southwest at Abuelo's, located at Coastal Grand Mall.
+For fabulous tacos, Gordo's Tacos and Tequila fits the bill with a line-up of tasty offerings on handmade tortillas.
+The same holds true for Sun City Cafe, a funky little joint where the burritos come "Old School" and the margaritas cold and fruity.
+Sushi rules at Broadway at the Beach’s King Kong Sushi.
+For an edgier experience, head to downtown's Art Burger Sushi Bar, where patrons wash down California rolls and other favorites with liquid nitrogen cocktails.
 Got a craving for Cajun?
 Get a taste of the bayou at House of Blues at Barefoot Landing or Flo’s Place in Murrells Inlet.

 The flavors of the Mediterranean await you at Abraham’s Gyros on the Myrtle Beach boardwalk, one of many eateries serving fare in the Greek tradition.
 When it comes to everybody’s favorite – pizza – the options are practically endless in these parts.
 From Chicago deep dish to Neapolitan to West Coast gourmet, your choice of pie is just a phone call away.
 For New York-style pizza, locals give Scatori’s Pizzeria & Italian Restaurant near Surfside a big thumbs up.
 If you like wings with your pie, any location of Ultimate California Pizza will oblige.
-And if you’re planning an adult night out, make a reservation to enjoy fine Italian dining at Rossi’s in the Galleria on the north end of Myrtle Beach or at Malibu of Surfside Restaurant.
-Both have a reputation for serving expertly prepared, authentic Italian dishes.
+For inspired specialty pizzas, drive to Farrow Parkway and snag a table at Toffino's Deli, Bakery and Pizzeria.
+And if you’re planning an adult night out, make a reservation to enjoy fine Italian dining at Rossi’s in the Galleria on the north end of Myrtle Beach, the romantic Villa Romano on Kings Highway, or the family-owned Malibu of Surfside Restaurant.
 Buon appetito!

 The Carolina coast is teeming with a scrumptious variety of seafood.
 A trip to the Myrtle Beach area is not complete until you sit down to a platter of fresh shrimp, oysters, blue crab or fish caught in local waters.